Creative Random Acts of Kindness Activities for Teachers and Counselors in the Classroom

 “Put the I in Kind!”, “Use the golden rule!”, “Be the change you want to see in the world!”, “Throw kindness around like confetti!”.

-Here are some whole-group or schoolwide ideas to foster kindness in your programs:
+Here are some whole-group or school-wide ideas to foster kindness in your programs:

 - Create a kindness rock garden